-The African System is the youngest among the three judicial or quasi-judicial regional human rights systems, and is operated under the auspices of the African Union.
-Like the Inter-American System (and the European System, as originally designed), it is composed of two entities: a commission and a court.
+The African System is the youngest of the three judicial or quasi-judicial regional human rights systems, and was created under the auspices of the African Union.
+Like the Inter-American System (and the European System, as originally designed), it is composed of two entities: a Commission and a Court.

 African Court on Human and Peoples’ Rights

-Notably, cases may be referred to the Court by: the Commission, States Parties (as respondent, petitioner, or on in the interests of a citizen), African intergovernmental organizations, NGOs, and individuals.
-The Court has jurisdiction to hear cases instituted by individuals and NGOs with observer status before the African Commission, provided that the relevant State has made the requisite declaration under Article 34 of the Protocol to allow these complaints, described in Article 5(3).
-To date, seven States have accepted the Court’s jurisdiction to receive decide complaints referred by individuals and NGOs; these are: Burkina Faso, Cote d’Ivoire, Ghana, Malawi, Mali, Rwanda, and Tanzania.
+The Court also has jurisdiction to hear cases instituted by individuals and non-governmental organizations with observer status before the African Commission, provided that the relevant State has made the necessary declaration under Article 34 of the Protocol to allow these complaints, described in Article 5(3).
+To date, seven States have accepted the Court’s jurisdiction to receive complaints referred by individuals and NGOs; these are: Burkina Faso, Cote d’Ivoire, Ghana, Malawi, Mali, Rwanda, and Tanzania.

 African Commission on Human and Peoples’ Rights

-Seat: Banjul, Gambia Instrument: ACHPR Operating Since: 1987
+Seat: Banjul, The Gambia Instrument: ACHPR Operating Since: 1987

 The African Instruments